Do Calories Matter on a Keto Diet?

 Another study compared the effects of three diets differing in macronutrient (carb, fat, protein) composition on energy expenditure during weight loss maintenance.
 Weight loss causes resting energy expenditure (metabolic rate) to go down, which predisposes to weight regain.
-Results of the study showed that the very low-carb (and highest protein) diet had the LEAST effect on reducing resting energy expenditure following weight loss.2
+Results of the study showed that very low carb and high protein diet diet had the LEAST effect on reducing resting energy expenditure following weight loss.

 It seems obvious that the type of food consumed can affect energy expenditure and fat loss.
 Staying away from processed foods made with refined starches and added sugar is, “the road map to reducing the obesity epidemic in the United States,” said Dr. Dariush Mozaffarian, a cardiologist and dean of the Friedman School of Nutrition Science and Policy at Tufts University.

 At its core, weight loss results from burning more calories than you consume.
 But the macronutrient composition of those calories is also vital.
 Different foods have substantially different metabolic and hormonal effects on the body.
 So what’s eaten (and how calories are expended) can change how much you eat and whether those calories are burned or stored.